id/emqx-docs/en_US/access-control/authn/http.md

    :::

 - **URL**: Enter the URL address of the HTTP service.
 - **Headers** (optional): HTTP request header.
 You can add several headers.

-**Connection Configuration**:
+Keys and values support using [placeholders](./authn.md#authentication-placeholders).
+- **Enable TLS**: Turn on the toggle switch if you want to enable TLS.
+For more information on enabling TLS, see [Network and TLS](../../network/overview.md).

+- **Body**: Request template; for `POST` requests, it is sent as a JSON in the request body; for `GET` requests, it is encoded as a Query String in the URL.
+Mapping keys and values support using [placeholders](./authn.md#authentication-placeholders).

+- **Advanced Settings**:

   - **Pool size** (optional): Input an integer value to define the number of concurrent connections from an EMQX node to an HTTP server.
-Default: **8**. <!--有范围吗？-->
+Default: `8`.

   - **Connect Timeout** (optional): Specify the waiting period before EMQX assumes the connection is timed out.
 Units supported include milliseconds, second, minute, and hour.

-- **HTTP Pipelining** (optional): Input a positive integer to specify the maximum number of HTTP requests that can be sent without waiting for a response; default value: **100**.
+  - **HTTP Pipelining** (optional): Input a positive integer to specify the maximum number of HTTP requests that can be sent without waiting for a response; default value: `100`.

   - **Request Timeout** (optional): Specify the waiting period before EMQX assumes the request is timed out.
 Units supported include milliseconds, second, minute, and hour.

-**TLS Configuration**: Turn on the toggle switch if you want to enable TLS.
-For more information on enabling TLS, see [Network and TLS](../../network/overview.md).

-**Authentication configuration**:

-- **Body**: Request template; for `POST` requests, it is sent as a JSON in the request body; for `GET` requests, it is encoded as a Query String in the URL.
-Mapping keys and values support using [placeholder](./authn.md#authentication-placeholders).

 After you finish the settings, click **Create**.